EventStore/documentation/docs/clients/tcp/dotnet/21.2/migration-to-gRPC.md

 - We have allowed providing a content type.
 It _potentially_ enables more advanced serialisation scenarios (for example, using a few non-JSON serialisation formats).
 Instead of setting the `isJson` flag for the gRPC client, you should provide the text value of the content type.
 The default one is `application/json`, which is equivalent to setting `isJson` flag to `true`.
 If you're using the custom format, you should provide its name, e.g. `application/octet-stream`.

 ::: warning
-As per now, EventStoreDB only supports `application/json` and `application/octet-stream` content types.
+As per now, KurrentDB only supports `application/json` and `application/octet-stream` content types.
 This limitation will be removed in the future.
 :::

 ::: note